-Each such person MUST ensure that a rigid and durable sign showing the person's identifying particulars so that they can be read easily by anyone in any public road or other public place adjacent to the site is erected in a prominent position on the site before the commencement of work, and is maintained on the site at all times while this clause applies until the work has been carried out.

-Note: Clause 227A imposes a penalty exceeding \$1,000 if these requirements are not complied with.

-Note: If Council is appointed as the Principal Certifier it will provide the sign to the Principal Contractor or Owner-builder who must ensure that the sign is erected and maintained as required by clause 98A and clause 227A of the Regulation.
+- Each such person MUST ensure that a rigid and durable sign showing the person's identifying particulars so that they can be read easily by anyone in any public road or other public place adjacent to the site is erected in a prominent position on the site before the commencement of work, and is maintained on the site at all times while this clause applies until the work has been carried out. - Note: Clause 75 imposes a penalty exceeding \$1,000 if these requirements are not complied with. - Note: If Council is appointed as the Principal Certifier it will provide the sign to the Principal Contractor or Owner-builder who must ensure that the sign is erected and maintained as required by clause 70 of the Regulation and clause 75 of the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021.
+Standard Condition: D12 (Autotext DD12)

-D.7 Toilet Facilities
+D.4 Toilet Facilities